Todd Krasnow: Career

 In his business capacity at Staples, Krasnow procured the naming rights to the Staples Center in LA and won a gold "Clio" award for the best retail advertising in the United States.

 Krasnow co-founded Zoots with Thomas G. Stemberg in 1998, and served as CEO until 2003.
 He was Chairman of Zoots from 2003 until its sale in 2008.
 The company had $30 million in sales in 2000 and had 41 retail locations and 124 home-delivery routes with nearly 1,000 employees.
 In 2008 the company sold off its operating assets.

 Krasnow also served as a founding director and investor in Carbonite, established in 2005.
 Carbonite went public in 2011 and was ultimately sold for $1.4 billion to Open Text in 2019.
 From 2005 to 2020 Krasnow was an operating partner at Highland Consumer Fund, which later became Porchlight Equity.

 In addition, Krasnow served on the board of Tile Shop from 2012 to 2020 and helped take the company public via a merger with a special purpose acquisition company in 2012.
 From 2014 to 2018 he served as chair of the Harvard-Smithsonian Astrophysical Observatory Advisory Board.
-Krasnow currently serves on the board of Ecentria, Kids II, Symbotic, and C&S Wholesale Grocers, as well as the Smithsonian National Board.
+Krasnow currently serves on the board of Ecentria and Kids II as well as Symbotic and C&S Wholesale Grocers, run by Richard B. Cohen.
+He is vice chair of the Smithsonian National Board.

+Personal life

+Krasnow and his wife live in North Palm Beach, Florida.